Agentic experiences in Microsoft Azure Cost Management

 Compared to other Azure users, they have…

-Limited budget - they are mindful of their spending
+They are extremely mindful of their spending.

-Prioritize speed, autonomy, and simplicity
+They prioritize speed, autonomy, and simplicity.

-A significant number of users are interested in AI-based cost optimization suggestions.
+users are interested in AI-based cost optimization suggestions.

 "Use AI to suggest cost-saving measures automatically, such as recommending the most cost-effective configurations, or identifying underutilized resources based on selected services."